thefonso/wdi_basic_git/readme.md

 Let's make a change to your local code and commit it.

+###EXERCISE FUN

+	Break into teams and make some commits

+	and follow each other
+#note:

+	git status

+	roll back a commit

 ###Step 2 - git history

 making a change and adding a commit.